All Posts

 General Purpose Resins

 Formlabs’ General Purpose Resins are formulated for speed and consistency to create parts in a range of applications and industries.
-From matte greyscale parts for design review prototypes to Clear Resin parts for millifluidics and transparent molds, General Purpose Resins are the workhorses of any materials library.
-Improvements in formulation and print settings allow new heights to be reached in speed, mechanical properties, and resolution — Fast Model Resin can print at speeds of 100 mm per hour, and Grey Resin V5 has an Ultimate Tensile Strength of 62 MPa.
+From matte greyscale parts for design review prototypes to transparent parts printed in Clear Resin for see-through models and molds, General Purpose Resins are the workhorses of SLA 3D printing.
+Formlabs latest General Purpose Resins developed for Form 4 allow new heights to be reached in speed, mechanical properties, and resolution — Fast Model Resin can print at speeds of 100 mm per hour and Grey Resin has 30% higher impact strength.

 MaterialDescriptionApplications